aeternity/protocol/AENS.md

 will impact their income negatively.
 Thus starting out with burning could allow us an easier path for future update to the fee structures.

-Every entry in the `.aet` namespace pays the same amount of fees.
+Every entry in the `.test` namespace pays the same amount of fees.

 Each entry has a fixed expiration date on claim after which the entry should transition into the `revoked` state.
 Once it reaches this state, the name